adbar/trafilatura/docs/usage-cli.rst

 .. meta::
     :description lang=en:
-        This tutorial focuses on text extraction from HTML web pages without writing code.
-        Bulk parallel processing and data mining are also described.
+        Trafilatura offers a robust CLI.
+Learn how to download and extract text from HTML web pages without writing code, including parallel processing and data mining capabilities.

 Introduction
 ------------

-Trafilatura includes a `command-line interface <https://en.wikipedia.org/wiki/Command-line_interface>`_ and can be conveniently used without writing code.
+Trafilatura offers a robust `command-line interface <https://en.wikipedia.org/wiki/Command-line_interface>`_ and can be conveniently used without writing code.
+Learn how to perform various tasks and leverage the full power of the tool from the terminal.

 For the very first steps please refer to this multilingual, step-by-step `Introduction to the command-line interface <https://tutorial.djangogirls.org/en/intro_to_command_line/>`_ and this `section of the Introduction to Cultural Analytics & Python <https://melaniewalsh.github.io/Intro-Cultural-Analytics/01-Command-Line/01-The-Command-Line.html>`_.